Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

 \subsection{Unlabelled Target Dataset}

-This problem assumes no labelled target data is available (see Table~\ref{tab:HETESunsup}).
+This problem assumes no labelled target domain data is available.
 We name this problem as \textit{unsupervised heterogeneous domain adaptation}.
-In this problem, the feature spaces can be completely different between dataset.
-On the other hand, it can also be assumed that the source data consist of multiple modalities while the target data only contain one of the modalities, or vice versa.
-This scenario is also considered under this problem because the relationships between different feature spaces still need to be exploited.
+In this problem, the feature spaces could be completely different between datasets.
+It can also be assumed that the source data consist of multiple modalities while the target data only contain one of the modalities, or vice versa.